klaferr/PHYS410/README.md

 To run the N-body code, run the nbody_final.py ( Please be aware of the number of outputs) Both of these require python 3.7

+To access results that we've completed, go to /kris/matt/

 Thank you!